Hillfield Court: The building

 Hillfield Court, so named in commemoration of the grand house, was just one part of the development.
-The scheme also included two other mansion blocks - Tudor Close (1935) to the back of the estate; and on Haverstock Hill, a parade of shops with Hillfield Mansions above (1934), which remained in the ownership of Hillfield Estates Ltd for many years.
+The scheme also included two other mansion blocks – Tudor Close (1935) to the back of the estate; and on Haverstock Hill, a parade of shops with Hillfield Mansions above (1934), which remained in the ownership of Hillfield Estates Ltd for many years.
 The parade incorporated an Odeon cinema, one of the first in London, which opened in September 1934.
 The flagship of the Odeon chain for several years, it was demolished in the 1970s.
-It was replaced by the highly regarded Screen on the Hill cinema (since changed hands & renamed the Everyman Belsize Park).
+It was replaced by the Screen on the Hill cinema (since changed hands and renamed the Everyman Belsize Park).

-The architect for the flats (and the cinema) was Tp bennett; he also designed the block of flats on nearby Finchley Road, above what is now a Waitrose store.
+The architect for the flats (and the cinema) was Thomas Bennett; he also designed the block of flats on nearby Finchley Road, above what is now a Waitrose store.
 The practice he founded continues today.
 His design for Hillfield Court provided 113 flats over six storeys, in seven different layouts and intended to suit a variety of tenants.
 Bennett had given much thought to the planning of apartment buildings for London.
 At Hillfield Court, he adopted the 'dining-hall' in some layouts, for more efficient use of the available space.
-There were hand-operated hoists from the ground floor so groceries, etc. could be delivered direct to every kitchen.
 A boiler room provides hot water to all flats and heating to common parts.
 Originally there was a central store for tenants' own coal, carried up by porters to be burned on the open fires.
-From its inception Hillfield Court was considered a very prestigious block, not least because of its magnificent, spacious gardens.
+From its inception Hillfield Court was considered a prestigious block, not least because of its fine, spacious gardens.